luciliacf/afp/lectures/lists.markdown

  building sets out of other sets.
 An example of a simple set comprehension is:

- ${ 2·x | x \in \mathbb{N}, x ≤ 10 }$ .
+     { 2·x | x in N, x ≤ 10 }

-This statement says, \“take all the natural numbers less than or equal to 10, multiply each one by 2, and use these results to create a new set.\”
+This statement says, \"take all the natural numbers less than or equal to 10, multiply each one by 2, and use these results to create a new set.\"

  If we wanted to write the same thing in Haskell, we could do something like this with list operations: `take 10 [2,4..]`.
 However,